Supporting the backbone of the digital economy while protecting consumers and system reliability

 To help improve planning and certainty for customers and the electricity sector, Transgrid is under taking additional due diligence across all available demand forecasts, with a particular focus on the treatment of potential data centre loads and other large emerging electricity users.

 Together with our distribution network partners, we are also working on a 25-year data centre forecast for NSW to ensure these and future connections are managed responsibly.
 In a joint project with DNSPs, Transgrid has engaged Baringa to deliver a NSW data centre forecast.
-Transgrid will adopt the methodology established by Baringa to support future iterations of data centre forecasts within the business.
+Transgrid will consider the methodology established by Baringa to support future iterations of data centre forecasts within the business.